schibsted/dbfs-spark-cache/README.md

     make release
 ```

-This will create a git tag, push it to origin and create a GitHub release and publish the package to PyPI (using the GitHub release action workflow).
+This will create a git tag, push it to origin and create a GitHub release (if you have set up the GitHub CLI and authenticated it) and publish the package to PyPI (using the GitHub release action workflow).